psherman42/riscv-easy-as-pi/README.md

 }
 ```

-It is easiest to make a pair of linker script files, suffixed with `-ram` and `rom`.
+It is easiest to make a pair of linker script files, suffixed with `-ram` and `-rom`.
 That way, you don't need to keep re-editing the linker script file and risk accidentally breaking something.

 ### ***Loader Script***

 THere are two main parts here, the physical wiring connections and the logical target device definition.
 They are mutually exclusive, and you can keep each in its own configuration file as shown.

-Interface specification – How to tell OpenOCD which pins and wires of the *host system* to use.
+__Interface specification__ – How to tell OpenOCD which pins and wires of the *host system* to use.

 `jtag_nums # # # #` is where you define the four connection signals: `TCK TMS TDI TDO` in that order!
 Note that these are gpio port numbers, *not* physical connector pin numbers.
 Similarly for `swd_nums # #` which defines the two connection signals `SWCLK SWDIO` in that order.